dkudrow/slice/src/README.md

 *src/start.S* -- The entry point into the OS - the first code that gets executed once the kernel image is loaded into memory.
 It does some low-level initialization before passing control off to the OS main.

-*src/main.c* -- The main function for the OS.
+*src/main.c* -- The `main' function for the OS.

+*src/irq.c* -- IRQ interrupt handler.

 *src/timer.c* -- An interface to the system timer (not the ARM Core timer!)